jingbogit/everest-tutorials/basic/editor.md

 As different languages (JS, Go, Python) have its own styles.

 It is better to setup your editor to respect the `.editorconfig` file, which is commited in git.
-So that it could switch into different settings based on different projects of different type of files.
+So that it could switch into different settings based on different projects or different type of files.

 ### recommended plugins